Lessons from the Raising of Lazarus

 I need to remember this truth and cultivate patience and trust.
 This will help me withstand the storms of life.

-Lazarus died so that Jesus’ power over death would be apparent to his disciples.
+Lazarus died so that Jesus’ power over death would be apparent to His disciples.
 He was showing them something better than healing.
 He was proving he has the power to raise us from death.

 Do I trust him in hard times and see them as opportunities to reveal His glory?
 (Sometimes…)